-To assess the views of political parties on supporting Ukraine, we conducted a CHES expert survey from April through June 2023 in 29 European countries, including all member states of the European Union except Cyprus and Luxembourg - plus Iceland, Norway, Switzerland, and the United Kingdom (see Online appendix).
+To assess the views of political parties on supporting Ukraine, we conducted a CHES expert survey from April through June 2023 in 29 European countries, including all member states of the EU except Cyprus and Luxembourg-plus Iceland, Norway, Switzerland, and the United Kingdom (see online Appendix).
 The survey covers 269 parties and was completed by 217 political scientists specializing in political parties and European integration.
 Experts evaluate all parties in their country of expertise, and expert evaluations are then averaged to obtain robust values for each political party.
-Alongside items tapping support for Ukraine in the war and ties with Russia, experts were asked to rate each party in four areas: economic left-right ideology; Green/Alternative/Libertarian versus Traditional/Authoritarian/Nationalist (GAL-TAN) ideology; anti-elite rhetoric; and general position on European integration (Jolly et al, 2022).
-Core items in the CHES data have been crossvalidated across several waves, against party position estimates derived from manifestos, elite surveys and measures derived from public opinion (Bakker et al, 2015; Marks and Steenbergen, 2007).
-Party placements on ideological scales have been shown to be cross-nationally comparable (Bakker et al, 2014; 2022).
+Alongside items tapping support for Ukraine in the war and ties with Russia, experts were asked to rate each party in four areas: (a) economic left-right ideology; (b) Green/ Alternative/Libertarian versus Traditional/Authoritarian/Nationalist (GAL-TAN) ideology; (c) anti-elite rhetoric; and (d) general position on European integration (Jolly et al., 2022).
+Core items in the CHES data have been cross-validated across several waves against party position estimates derived from manifestos, elite surveys, and measures derived from public opinion (Bakker et al., 2015; Marks and Steenbergen, 2007).
+Party placements on ideological scales have been shown to be cross-nationally comparable (Bakker et al., 2014, 2022).

 Our inquiry here makes use of the four questions that tap support for Ukraine in the war.
-Experts were prompted, "Thinking about Russia's war against Ukraine, to what extent did each party support or oppose the following over the past three months?," and then asked to evaluate on a 0-10 scale to what extent the party opposed or favored allowing refugees in the country; sending weapons and military equipment to support the Ukrainian army; accepting higher energy costs due to the sanctions against Russia; and offering Ukraine a pathway to EU membership.
+Experts were prompted ("Thinking about Russia's war against Ukraine, to what extent did each party support or oppose the following over the past three months?") and then asked to evaluate on a 0 to 10 scale to what extent the party opposed or favored (a) allowing refugees in the country; (b) sending weapons and military equipment to support the Ukrainian army; (c) accepting higher energy costs due to the sanctions against Russia; and (d) offering Ukraine a pathway to EU membership.